 VaR, which measures risk assuming normal market conditions, is combined with non-statistical measures, including stress testing, back testing and stop loss advisories, to ensure proper controls of expected returns by risk type under all market conditions.
-The Bank computes VaR using historical series to calculate the volatility, with one-year time horizon and a 99% confidence level.
+The Bank computes VaR using a 99% confidence level.
 This means that the Bank would expect to incur losses greater than the predicted VaR estimates only once in every 100 trading days or approximately 2.5 times per year.
 Since VaR is a theoretical approach based on historical returns, the model has limitations and may not always produce accurate predictions of future market risk.
 Changes in VaR between reporting periods, for example, are generally due to changes in levels of exposure, volatility and correlation among securities.